Delaire Graff Estate

 Anna Hearn (Staff)

 A polished and modern resort perched on the slopes, Delaire is quite one of the most luxurious options in the whole of the winelands and comes with a price tag to match!
-No attention to detail has been spared, from the manicured gardens and the vineyards beyond (perfectly pin sharp rows of grape vines stretch into the distance) to the rooms, elegantly designed with clean lines and muted colors and just perfect for honeymooners or adults although oddly children of any age are accepted here.
+No attention to detail has been spared, from the manicured gardens and the vineyards beyond (perfectly pin sharp rows of grape vines stretch into the distance) to the rooms, elegantly designed with clean lines and muted colours and just perfect for honeymooners or adults although oddly children of any age are accepted here.
 There are no child facilities per se, although a cinema room will keep the littlies occupied for a few hours while Mum and Dad enjoy dinner.
 The food here is a complete revelation we dined briefly in the Indochine, an Asian fusion restaurant, and were not disappointed.
 The food was exquisite perfectly balanced and beautifully and cleverly presented.
 Delaire feels large but is quite small with just ten rooms all overlooking sensational winelands views - not so much a touch of luxury as a large dollop in some of the most scenic countryside in the whole country.

 Dominic Atterton (Staff)